-where the OpaqueString profile is defined in [RFC7613].
+where the OpaqueString profile is defined in [RFC8265].
+The encoding used is UTF-8 [RFC3629].

 9.1.2.
 Forming a Request or Indication

 For a request or indication message, the agent MUST include the USERNAME, MESSAGE-INTEGRITY-SHA256, and MESSAGE-INTEGRITY attributes in the message unless the agent knows from an external indication which message integrity algorithm is supported by both agents.
 In this case either MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 MUST be included in addition to USERNAME.
 The HMAC for the MESSAGE-INTEGRITY attribute is computed as described in Section 14.5 and the HMAC for the MESSAGE-INTEGRITY-SHA256 attributes is computed as described in Section 14.6.
 Note that the password is never included in the request or indication.